CUBRID/cubrid-manual/en/sql/partition.rst

     PARTITION partition_name VALUES LESS THAN ( <range_value> ), ...

 *   *table_name* : Specifies the name of the table to be redefined.
-*   *alter_partition_name_comma_list* : Specifies the partition to be redefined.
+*   *alter_partition_name_comma_list* : Specifies the partition to be redefined(current partitions).
 Multiple partitions are separated by commas (,).
-*   *partition_definition_comma_list* : Specifies the redefined partitions.
+*   *partition_definition_comma_list* : Specifies the redefined partitions(new partitions).
 Multiple partitions are separated by commas (,).

 This clause applies only to range and list partitioning.
 Since data distribution in hash-partitioning method is semantically different, hash-partitioned tables only allow adding and dropping partitions.
-See :ref:`Hash Partitioning Reorganization<hash-reorganization>` for details.
+See :ref:`hash-reorganization` for details.

 The following example shows how to reorganize the *before_2000* partition of the :ref:`participant2<range-participant2-table>` table into the *before_1996* and *before_2000* partitions.